May 11, 2020

 Other updates and next steps

 The OECD Secretariat provided an update on the work of the Platform for Collaboration on Tax – a joint initiative of the International Monetary Fund, OECD, United Nations, and World Bank Group.
-In March 2020, it launched a new integrated website that provides information on how low- and middle-income countries can strengthen their tax systems and mobilize the domestic revenue they need to address some of their urgent development challenges, including the COVID-19 crisis.
+In March 2020, it launched a new that provides information on how low- and middle-income countries can strengthen their tax systems and mobilize the domestic revenue they need to address some of their urgent development challenges, including the COVID-19 crisis.
 The Secretariat also noted that the final version of the toolkit “Offshore Indirect Transfers” is to be published soon.6 The toolkit provides analysis of, and options for, the tax treatment of offshore indirect transfers of assets, in essence, the sale of an entity owning an asset located in one country by a resident of another.